How to Connect to Azure Data Catalog Data in Using Python: 6 Steps

 cnxn = pyodbc.connect('DSN=CData AzureDataCatalog Sys;')

-Execute SQL to Azure Data Catalog
+6. Execute SQL on Azure Data Catalog

 Instantiate a Cursor and use the execute method of the Cursor class to execute any SQL statement.